Center for Operations Research and Econometrics: Economics and game theory

 Among the major research areas developed at CORE are traditionally general equilibrium (uncertainty, incomplete markets, computation of equilibrium, non-convexities in the production sector, introduction of money, price equilibria, unemployment study), industrial economics, political economics, spatial economics, public economics, environmental economics, decision theory, macroeconomics as well as non-cooperative and cooperative game theory (equilibrium concepts, uncertainty, cooperative solutions).

 The current research in this area comprises theoretical, applied and empirical developments.
 It aims at providing a theoretical basis for the solution of market regulation and public sector organisation problems.
 The current research areas include industrial organization, public economics and political economy, environmental economics, welfare economics and social choice theory, general equilibrium and various game-theoretical topics.

 Econometrics

 Econometrics research at CORE is aimed at the development of quantitative models as well as statistical and computational methods applied to treating economic data.

 Among the major CORE contributions in econometrics are Bayesian estimation of simultaneous equations systems (Bayesian inference methods are widely used in research at CORE) and the concepts of weak and strong exogeneity used in statistical inference.
-Other important research fields include financial econometrics with such topics as the microstructure of financial markets or volatility models and structural econometrics.
+Other important research fields include financial econometrics and structural econometrics.

 The current research areas in econometrics are financial econometrics, time series econometrics and Bayesian methods.